Call for Presentations

 Help us build better boards!CASB is proud to provide the highest quality educational leadership for boards of education in Colorado.
 The annual convention is CASB’s flagship event: an intensive 3-day learning and networking experience bringing together more than 1,000 board members, school district leaders and content experts.

 We need your expertise.
-We are seeking session proposals from school districts, school board members, thought leaders and like-minded organizations that support our theme, Building Better Boards: Leading, Learning and Listening.
+We are seeking session proposals from school districts, school board members, thought leaders and like-minded organizations that support our theme, Building Better Boards.

 - Proposals must be consistent with the core responsibility of boards of education: setting education policy for school districts.
 PLEASE NOTE: the primary convention audience is school board members (not administrators) who govern (not manage).